cthit/2d-platform-game-it/README.md

 - `move_horizontal_center_to(self, x)` sets the x position such that the center of the entity is at the `x` position.
 - `move_right_to(self, x)` sets the x position such that the rightmost part of the entity is at the `x` position.
 - `get_right(self)` get the rightmost x position of the entity.
+- `get_renderables(self)` returns a list of objects that can be rendered by the camera
+- `reset(self)` restores the entity to its original state (kills the entity if it was spawned during gameplay)
 - `clear(self)` Removes the entity from the game
 - `__del__(self)` Same as `clear(self)`, called automatically when all references to the object are gone.

 ##### Entities and Behaviours

-Some of these methods are used for adding and getting behaviours so for easy referens, to add a new Behaviour to the entity use the `register_behaviour(self, behaviour)` or `register_behaviours(self, behaviours)` methods (generally called from the constructor, \__init\__).
+Some of these methods are used for adding and getting behaviours so for easy reference, to add a new Behaviour to the entity use the `register_behaviour(self, behaviour)` or `register_behaviours(self, behaviours)` methods (generally called from the constructor, \__init\__).
 For example, to add the fall behaviour to an entity:

 ```python
 from behaviours.Fall import Fall